Soldier of Love (Sade song)

-"Soldier of Love" is the first single and title track from Soldier of Love by the English band Sade.
+"Soldier of Love" is the first single and title track from the album's same title by the English band Sade.
 It premiered worldwide on 8 December 2009, and it was released on iTunes digitally on 12 January 2010.
 It was also the band's first new material in almost ten years, preceding their long-awaited sixth studio album of the same name which was released worldwide on 8 February 2010.
 The song was number-one on the Billboard Adult R&B. The song debuted at #58 on the Billboard Hot 100 becoming the band's highest debut on the chart.
 It peaked at number 52, making it the band's highest-peaking single on that chart since 1992's "No Ordinary Love".

 The track won the Grammy for Best R&B Performance by a Duo or Group with Vocals at the 53rd Grammy Awards ceremony.
 The song was used during the end credits of The Lady, a 2010 film directed by Luc Besson based on eyewitness accounts of former Burmese political prisoner Aung San Suu Kyi and her husband, Michael Aris.